loosolab/UROPA/docs_rst/install.rst

 Python
 ~~~~~~~~~~
-As numpy and sampy packages can be taxing to install in R, we recommend the usage of the Anaconda distribution instead (v2.7.8-anaconda-2.1.0 or higher)
+As numpy and sampy packages can be taxing to install in Python, we recommend the usage of the Anaconda distribution instead (v2.7.8-anaconda-2.1.0 or higher)
-Install with eg. ``bash Anaconda2-4.2.0-Linux-x86_64.sh`` and include in environment path ``PATH=dir/to/python_anaconda:$PATH``
+Install with eg. ``bash Anaconda2-4.2.0-Linux-x86_64.sh`` and include the path in the environment variable ``PATH=dir/to/python_anaconda:$PATH``

-Using standard R, the packages can be installed with ``pip install pysam numpy``.
+Using standard Python 2.7, the packages can be installed with ``pip install pysam numpy``.

 R
 ~~~~~